MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cloud-powered-search-overview.md

 ## Immersive autosuggest

 Current autosuggest functionality shows keywords that trigger a search for the matching keyword.
-Because of new enhancements in Commerce, customers can often discover links to products before they have finished typing.
+Because of new enhancements in Commerce, customers can often discover links to products before they finish typing.

 Commerce also supports functionality for keyword matches in various categories.
 This functionality lets customers see the number of matching keywords across categories and trigger a search for a keyword in other categories.